VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: Parameterization Details of Distribution Families used in VaSST

-The \vasst\ framework utilizes several standard probability distributions for model specification and prior construction.
+The \vasstmain\ framework utilizes several standard probability distributions for model specification and prior construction.
 Although these distributions are widely used in the machine learning literature, multiple parameterizations are common for some of them across various sources.
-For clarity and reproducibility, we explicitly document the notation and parameterizations adopted in this work.
+For clarity and reproducibility, we explicitly document the notation and parameterizations adopted in this work. \paragraph{Normal Inverse-Gamma.} We use the conjugate Normal Inverse-Gamma ($\mathrm{NIG}$) prior for Gaussian linear regression parameters: